 Founded in 2004, Montage Music Society has established itself as a versatile ensemble primarily dedicated to music inspired by visual art.
 Their projects have resulted in a variety of commissions and performance venues and an acclaimed recording, “Starry Night,” on the MSR label.
 MMS has been heard at the Library of Congress, Washington DC’s Corcoran Gallery, the Chautauqua Institute and the International Piatti Festival.
 In 2007 they commissioned composer Andrew List to write a new work based on a centerpiece of the Boston Museum of Fine Arts collection.
 Funded by a grant from The Argosy Foundation Contemporary Music Fund and Greg DePrince, “Noa Noa, A Gauguin Tableau” is now performed by groups internationally.

 In 2017-18, Montage Music Society is touring a program of newly commissioned works inspired by visual art.
 Composers to be featured are Bruce Wolosoff and Ofer Ben-Amots.
-Wolosoff’s piece is based on paintings of renowned abstract expressionist painter Milton Resnick, whose centennial is in 2017.
+Wolosoff’s piece is based on paintings of renowned abstract expressionist painter Milton Resnick, whose centennial was in 2017. www.montagemusicsociety.com

 Our group has a deep commitment to exploring the possibilities for chamber music to increase appreciation of visual art—as well as reaching museum-based audiences who may not have had prior exposure to New Music.
 I share Nell Shaw Cohen’s enthusiasm for Andy Goldsworthy’s art and the possibilities for interpreting his work through music.

 -Debra Ayers, Director & Pianist, Montage Music Society